 Increased levels of stress hormones such as cortisol and adrenaline, alongside a maternal or family environment which is inadequate or under-resourced impacts the growth potential of an individual.
 Because human neurology can continue to develop new pathways throughout the entirety of one’s life, it is possible to “re-programmme” some of these early behavioural patterns.
 New dendritic formation, i.e., new nerve endings, can occur in response to new experiences enhancing growth and development.

 Charisse’s workshops are accepted by Ray Castellino, Claudia Koehler and Myrna Martin to fulfill their requirements to graduate from their pre and perinatal trainings.
-Ray also accepts them to fulfill the prerequisite for acceptance into his training.
+The Castellino Foundation training accepts these workshops to fulfill the prerequisite for their training.

 If you would like a workshop in your area and you have 4-6 participants, I may be able to facilitate a workshop in your area.

 Klaus Kaeppeli co-facilitator